Hudson River Valley Institute: Founding

 The Hudson River Valley Institute was founded out of the necessity to preserve, protect, and interpret one of only forty Congressionally designated National Heritage Areas.
 The Hudson River has some of the oldest and most exciting stories to tell of American history, and the HRVI ensures that these stories are being taught.

+The institute is supported by the National Endowment for the Humanities, among other organizations.

 Hudson River Valley Review

-The Hudson River Valley Review is a journal of regional studies published by the Institute.
-It was started in the 1980s at Bard College.
-The Review features articles on the history and heritage of the Hudson River and research on regionalism.
+The Hudson River Valley Review is a journal of regional studies published by the Institute, featuring articles on the history and heritage of the Hudson River and research on regionalism.
 It is published twice each year, once in the spring and once in the fall.

-Notable Issues

-Among the HRVI's most notable issues are the 2010 Glenn Curtiss edition, 2009 Eleanor Roosevelt edition, 2009 Hudson, Fulton, Champlain Quadricentennial Commemorative edition, and the 2003 American Revolution edition.

-Digital Library
+It was started in 1984 at Bard College as The Hudson Valley Regional Review.
+Marist College assumed publication in 2003.

-The Digital Library can be found on the HRVI's homepage and it contains summaries of back issues to 2002 for review.
+The Digital Library can be found on the HRVI's homepage and it contains full-text of issues going back to 2003.